Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-MLIP-driven simulations indicate that VSS growth differs from VLS growth through sluggish carbon transport governed by facet-dependent surface diffusion and through suppression of configurational-entropy-driven edge structures.
+MLIP-driven simulations show that VSS growth differs from VLS growth by (i) sluggish carbon transport regulated via facet-dependent surface diffusion and (ii) suppressed configurational entropy-driven edge structures.
 For rhenium, these effects manifest as slow growth and defect-healing kinetics together with stabilization of zigzag-rich, strongly Klein-decorated edges over a broad chirality range.
+To further study the effects of facet-dependent surface diffusion at temperatures and carbon supply (growth) rates inaccessible to the MLIP-driven simulations, a simplified diffusion model was employed.

-To extend these insights to temperatures and carbon supply rates not accessible to the MLIP-driven growth simulations, a simplified diffusion model was constructed.
-The NP surface was approximated as a sphere with a diffusion coefficient $D(\psi, T)$ that depends on polar angle $\psi$ and temperature and is piecewise constant between two hemispheres (Fig. \ref{fig:1d_diffusion}a,b).
-The growing CNT was placed at the north pole (aligned with the $z$ axis) and treated as a carbon sink.
-The surface area covered by the tube had zero carbon supply, whereas the remaining exposed surface acted as a uniform carbon source so that the sink and source, $S(\psi)$, are balanced.
+Here the NP is approximated as a sphere with a diffusion coefficient, $D(\psi, T)$, that depends on polar angle, $\psi$, temperature, $T$, and is piecewise constant between two hemispheres.
+The growing CNT, which acts as a carbon sink, is located in the northern hemisphere (aligned with the $z$-axis), see Fig.~\ref{fig:1d_diffusion}a,b.
+No carbon atoms are supplied to the NP surface inside the tube, while the remaining exposed surface acts as a uniform carbon source so that the sink and source, $S(\psi)$, are balanced.
+Assuming invariance under azimuthal rotation, two-dimensional diffusion on the surface of a sphere reduces to one-dimensional diffusion on $0\leq\psi\leq\pi$ governed by